achevalet/foreman_openstack_v3/README.md

 This plugin updates the built-in 'OpenStack' compute resource.
 It simply adds a 'Domain' field in the compute resource creation form.
 The URL to connect must contain 'v3/auth/tokens' to work with V3.
 The first connection uses the password authentication method with unscoped authorization.
-Once the projects are detected and one of them is selected, it uses token authentication with scoped authorization.
+Once the projects are detected and one of them is selected, it uses either password or token authentication with scoped authorization.

 ## TODO